neopragma/self-start-ruby/README.md

 end
 ```

+#### 37. Symbols.

-#### 37. When you need to use a string value as some sort of label or key that never changes, you can gain a little efficiency by using a symbol rather than a string object.
+When you need to use a string value as some sort of label or key that never changes, you can gain a little efficiency by using a symbol rather than a string object.
 A symbol comprises a colon followe by its string value, without quotes.

 ```ruby
 String looks like this: 'key1'